bingyulab/boolean/doc/Week5 Report.md

 Several important tasks remain for complete project maturation.
 Cross-validation implementation will provide more robust performance assessment across different network types and sizes.
 Additional testing phases will ensure code reliability and identify edge cases that require special handling.

 - Check `Caspo` running time, it is too short.
+    - `Caspo` support parallel execution, modified the code by using its time statistics.
+Still fast.
 - Check parallelization issues, sometimes some tasks does not return result.
+    - `CPLEX` does not support parallel execution.
+Modified the code for running `ILP` tasks sequentially.
+    - The process of generating data have conflicts.
+Add lock mechanism to ensure data consistency.

 ## Discussion and Questions